9 Best Calming Essential Oils for Anxiety, Stress and Sleep

 Still, there are some impressive research results that back up using essential oils for anxiety and stress relief as well as other mental health improvements.

-Researcher Cassandra Moshfegh had this to say about her research results at George Washington University:
+Researcher Cassandra Moshfegh had this to say about her essential oil studies at George Washington University:

 "Relative to pharmaceuticals, essential oils are much more economical and do not have adverse side effects.
 The orange essential plant oil showed a significant effect on the behavioral response in our study mice.
 This is promising, because it shows that passively inhaling this essential oil could potentially assuage PTSD symptoms in humans."